 Life in Baku

-The vast majority of Baku feels very modern, even if the buildings appear to be modelled on a sandstone version of Paris.
+The vast majority of Baku feels very modern, even if the buildings appear to be modeled on a sandstone version of Paris.
 Every building is that sand colour you see in Dubai.
 It looks like every building in every direction was built last week.
-You can smell the money here and expensive cars buzz around town mixed in with clapped out Ladas and filthy old European cars.
+You can smell the money here and expensive cars buzz around town mixed in with clapped-out Ladas and filthy old European cars.